-Type of Resource Resource Type Name Stored in Application Grants Action[:Qualifier] Comments Inline rtd_ils Service choice_editor might execute any methods of the ExternalChoice Web service for the named Inline Service. decision service:normal might execute any integration points (advisors and informants) for the named Inline Service.
-Action qualifier normal allows integration point requests to be executed in the server. decision service:stress might execute any integration points (Advisors and Informants) for the named Inline Service.
+Type of Resource Resource Type Name Stored in Application Grants Action[:Qualifier] Comments Inline Service rtd_ils choice_editor Might execute any methods of the ExternalChoice Web service for the named Inline Service.
+Inline Service rtd_ils decision service:normal Might execute any integration points (advisors and informants) for the named Inline Service.
+Action qualifier normal allows integration point requests to be executed in the server.
+Inline Service rtd_ils decision service:stress Might execute any integration points (Advisors and Informants) for the named Inline Service.
 Action qualifier stress allows LoadGen to issue integration point calls.
-To be accepted by the server, the user also needs the normal action. open_service:read Authorizes the use of Decision Center to open the named Inline Service for viewing.
-Also authorizes the External Rule Editor to access the named Inline Service, since the External Rule Editor does not need to update the content of the Inline Service. open service:write Authorizes the use of Decision Center to open the named Inline Service for editing. deploy_service Authorizes the deployment of the named Inline Service from Decision Studio. download_service Authorizes the use of Decision Studio to download the named Inline Service from a server.
-Decision Center Perspective rtd_dc_persp dc_perspective Open the named Decision Center Perspective, to have Decision Center render its specialized set of UI elements or capabilities.
-Registered Batch Job Type rtd_batch batch_admin might execute any methods of the BatchManager Web service to start, stop, or query the status of the registered batch job type name.
+To be accepted by the server, the user also needs the normal action.
+Inline Service rtd_ils open_service:read Authorizes the use of Decision Center to open the named Inline Service for viewing.
+Authorizes the External Rule Editor to access the named Inline Service, since the External Rule Editor does not need to update the content of the Inline Service.
+Inline Service rtd_ils open service:write Authorizes the use of Decision Center to open the named Inline Service for editing.
+Inline Service rtd_ils deploy_service Authorizes the deployment of the named Inline Service from Decision Studio.
+Inline Service rtd_ils download_service Authorizes the use of Decision Studio to download the named Inline Service from a server.
+Decision Center Perspective rtd_dc_persp dc_perspective Opens the named Decision Center Perspective, to have Decision Center render its specialized set of UI elements or capabilities.
+Registered Batch Job Type rtd_batch batch_admin Might execute any methods of the BatchManager Web service to start, stop, or query the status of the registered batch job type name.